-- From My Perspective, 1,200 to 1,500 words, offers a point of view from an ASHA member on an important topic or issue.
+- From My Perspective, a single author's specific point of view on an important topic or issue.

-- On the Pulse, a column about current issues in health care (limit 650 words).
+- On the Pulse, for and about clinicians in health care settings.

-- World Beat, a column about speech and hearing professionals’ international efforts and activities (limit 650 words).
+- World Beat, insights into hearing and speech professionals’ international efforts and activities.